1964 Rameswaram cyclone: Impact

 At least 1,800 people lost their lives as a result of the cyclone.

 On December 22, the powerful cyclone struck northern areas of Ceylon and caused catastrophic damage.
 According to survivors, a storm surge of 4.5 m swept across the area.
 Initial reports stated that 250 people lost their lives with thousands missing.
 About 5000 houses and 700 fishing boats were destroyed in the Jaffna district of Ceylon.
 The district's paddy crop was also destroyed.
 Other badly hit areas include Mannar and Trincomallee.
 The Trincomallee port suffered severe damage rendering it inoperable.
 The economic damage caused in Ceylon was estimated at Rs.
 200 million.
 About 350 Ceylonese fishermen were missing at sea.

 At least 1,000 people were killed on the island and many more were left unaccounted for.
 An unofficial estimate stated that the death toll would likely exceed 2,000.
 The government regarded it as, "the greatest tragedy to ever hit Ceylon."

-The effects of the cyclone were felt mostly in Pamban Island, which lies between the Indian mainland and Ceylon.
+The effects of the cyclone were felt mostly on Pamban Island, which lies between the Indian mainland and Ceylon.
 More than 3000 people, many of them tourists and pilgrims, were stranded on the island.
 The total damage to property was estimated at $150 million.

 On December 23, an estimated 7.6 m storm surge struck the town of Dhanuskodi on the south-eastern edge of the island, submerging the town and overturning the Pamban-Dhanuskodi passenger train killing all 200 passengers on board.
 The town, an important transit point between India and Ceylon, was completely destroyed and has not been rebuilt since.
+This has caused the permanent closure of both the Dhanushkodi railway station and the Pamban–Dhanushkodi railway line.
 Prior to the cyclone, the town had been an important commercial centre with a railway station, a customs office, post and telegraphs office, two medical institutions, one railway hospital, a panchayat union dispensary, a higher elementary school and port offices.
 A port had been functioning since 1 March 1914.
 At least 800 people were killed in Dhanushkodi alone.

 Four radio operators remained in Dhanuskodi and risked their lives to continue broadcasting during the storm.
-They were ultimately caught up in the storm surge but survived by clinging to the Pamban Bridge for 12 hours.
-The Indian Government later honored and rewarded them for their dedication.
+Two railway employees patrolling the Pamban Bridge survived by clinging to the bridge frame for 12 hours.
+The Indian Government later honoured and rewarded them for their dedication.